 We have audited the consolidated financial statements of The Cheshire Medical Center (the Medical Center) as of June 30, 2016 and 2015 and for the year ended June 30, 2016 (successor period), the period March 1, 2015 to June 30, 2015 (successor period) and the period July 1, 2014 to February 28, 2015 (predecessor period), and have issued our report thereon, dated November 1, 2016 which contained an unmodified opinion on those consolidated financial statements.
 Our audits were performed for the purpose of forming an opinion on the consolidated financial statements as a whole.
 The accompanying supplementary information is presented for purposes of additional analysis and is not a required part of the consolidated financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
-The information has been subjected to the auditing procedures in the audits of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with accounting principles generally accepted in the United States of America.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with accounting principles generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the consolidated financial statements as a whole.